Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Free-surface solutions

+with $\theta\in(0,1)$, and refine all elements in $\mathcal{M}$ while enforcing a 2:1 balance in the quadtree mesh.
+The optional adaptivity loop is terminated when the fixed-mesh iteration satisfies Eq.~\eqref{eq:fs_stop} and the global indicator norm

+falls below a prescribed tolerance.
+In practice, the adaptivity loop may also be stopped when the marked set $\mathcal{M}$ becomes empty.

-The adaptive refinement step is optional and is particularly convenient in the present framework because hanging nodes created by local quadtree refinement are naturally handled by the hybrid quadtree--polygonal discretization without additional constraint equations or transition elements.
+The adaptive refinement step is particularly convenient in the present framework because hanging nodes created by local quadtree refinement are naturally handled by the hybrid quadtree discretization without additional constraint equations or transition elements.